tsemach/typescript-txjs/README.md

 # Application Execution Model

 ## What's New
+**since 0.0.26**
+- **`C2C`** adding Component-2-Component direct communication over configurable transport I/S with builtin support for RabbitMQ, this is big, see below for more details.
+- **`TxMountPoint`** is now interface as part of C2C change.
+- **`TxMountPointRxJS`** is a mountpoint using RxJS implement TxMountPoint.
+- **`TxQueuePoint`** is a mountpoint using message queue as part of C2C.
+It use message queue to directly communicate between components.
+- **`TxRoutePoint`** is a mountpoint using express as part of C2C.
+It use node express to directly communicate between components (not full implement yet).

 **since 0.0.21**
 - **`TxExecuteOption`** add execution options object able to influence the execution flow.
 - **`Option: run until`** an exection option of running a job until it reaching a certain component.